 Pupils registered to sit the tests at Friends’ School will receive a letter from us giving details of the Familiarisation Afternoon and enclosing the Friends’ School Registration Card which shows the room where they are taking the test.

-- 3.50pm: pupils will go to their examination room as if the test was beginning at 4.15pm (see below for details)
+Pupils will go to their exam room for registration at 3.50pm as if the test was beginning at 4.15pm

-- 4.30pm: pupils return to their parents in the Assembly Hall
+Pupils will return to their parents in the Assembly Hall at 4.30pm

 As on each test morning, pupils should bring:

 - THE FRIENDS’ SCHOOL REGISTRATION CARD (this will be posted out to parents)

 - 2 PENCILS AND 1 RUBBER